Cover image for blog post about Sattitla Highlands National Monument

 Preserving Sacred Sites

 One of the main reasons for designating Sáttítla Highlands as a national monument was to protect sacred sites that hold deep spiritual meaning for Indigenous communities.
-These include ancient petroglyphs, rock art, ceremonial grounds, and burial sites.
+These include ancient archaeological, cultural, ceremonial, and sacred places.
 Visitors can learn about and respect these sites’ cultural significance while supporting their preservation by visiting this monument.

 A Monument for All